-The Graduate School is grateful to the support offered by the Portage Health Foundation for our graduate students.
-Graduate Assistantships provide one semester of support to PhD candidates.
-These assistantships are available through the generosity of the Portage Health Foundation.
+The Graduate School is grateful to the support offered by the Copper Shores Community Health Foundation (CSCHF) (formerly known as the Portage Health Foundation) for our graduate students.
+Graduate Assistantships provide one semester of support to PhD students.
+These assistantships are available through the generosity of the Copper Shores Community Health Foundation.
 They are intended to recognize outstanding PhD talent in health-oriented research areas.
 Applicants must be a catalyst for promoting and improving the overall health of Houghton, Keweenaw, Baraga, and Ontonagon communities through one of the following:

 - health research and technology development